dorny/paths-filter/README.md

     # Paths will be formatted as JSON array
     list-files: json

-    # In this example all changed files are passed to following action to do
+    # In this example all changed files are passed to the following action to do
     # some custom processing.
     filters: |
       changed: